-For active directory, you can determine the correct bases by logging into the Active Directory server as domain administrator, and using the dsquery command at a command prompt as follows to determine the bases:
+For an active directory, you can determine the correct bases by logging into the Active Directory server as a domain administrator, and using the dsquery command at a command prompt as follows to determine the bases:

 User search base

-Enter the dsquery user command with a known username (partial or complete) to determine the base distinguished name.
+Enter the dsquery user command with known username (partial or complete) to determine the base distinguished name.
 For example, the following command uses the partial name “John*” to return information for all users that start with “John.”

 C:\Users\Administrator>dsquery user -name “John*”